shehreendheda/katacoda-scenarios/slov2/slopractice/step1.md

    ![trace-services](slopractice/assets/trace-services.png)

-With Datadog collecting data from the Storedog app, let's start exploring the data to select SLIs for SLOs.
+With Datadog collecting live data from the Storedog app, let's start exploring the data to select SLIs for SLOs.